eavictor/FlaskApps/README.md

 }
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
 ```
-if you need https feature, please upload your certificate (including certificate chain) to /home/[username]/SSL and execute extra commands
+If you need https feature, please upload your certificate (including certificate chain) to /home/[username]/SSL and execute extra commands

 Warning: certificate order matters !! also do not put root CA into this command !!
 ```